There’s no taming you! You’ve made it through!

 Today we are going to focus on (no) tame (ni)/(の)ため (に). (no) tame (ni)/(の)ため (に) indicates reason, benefit, sake, cause, or purpose for the thing that it follows.
-It is often translated to mean 'for' or often more accurately; 'in order to' or 'due to the fact that.
+It is often translated to mean ‘for’, ‘in order to’, or ‘due to the fact that’.

 N の + ため + に V.

 V ため + (に)

 の is used to connect a noun to ため.
 If connecting ため to a verb の is omitted.If connecting ため to another noun, the construction would be: の + ため + の.
 In the case of connecting ため to a verb the に particle would be used instead.